Happiness0952/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir: to create a directory
 mv: to move a file
 rm: to delete file
 rm -R: to delete dir
+cd ..: change to the previous cd